daronphang/coding_resources/_GO/functions.md

 ### Function Declarations
 Functions that has result list MUST end with a return statement unless execution ends with infinite loop.
+To export functions, function name must start with capital letter.

 ```GO
 func name(parameter-list) (result-list) {